sostheim/krak8s/README.md

 A REST based API for managing [Kraken](https://github.com/samsung-cnct/k2) and [Kubernetes](https://kubernetes.io/) actions.

-Go direclty to the [API Documentation and Specification](https://github.com/samsung-cnct/krak8s/blob/master/API%20Definitions.md) section.
+Go directly to the [API Documentation and Specification](https://github.com/samsung-cnct/krak8s/blob/master/API%20Definitions.md) section.

 ### Connectivity
 A deployment of krak8s requires network connectivity to the Kubernetes API server.
 The Kubernetes API server can be accessed via `kubectl proxy` for development, but this is not recommended for production deployments.
 For normal operation, the standard access via [`kubeconfig`](https://kubernetes.io/docs/concepts/cluster-administration/authenticate-across-clusters-kubeconfig/) or the Kubernetes API Server endpoint is supported.